Macsuzy Mondon

 Macsuzy Mondon is a Seychellois teacher and politician who has served in the Cabinet of Seychelles as Designated Minister and Minister of Local Government from October 2016 until 3 November 2020.

 Career

 Mondon, a former teacher, was appointed as Minister of Health in 2006 and subsequently served as Minister of Education from 2010 to 2016.
 In the cabinet of President Danny Faure, appointed in October 2016, she became the first woman to serve as Designated Minister; she was sworn in on 28 October, and she was additionally appointed as Minister for Local Government on 29 October, while leaving her post as Minister of Education.
-In the April 2018 reshuffle Youth, Sports, Culture and Disastermanagement were added to her ministries.
+In the April 2018 reshuffle Youth, Sports, Culture, and Disaster Management were added to her ministries.